Dependent and independent variables: In modeling and statistics

 The line of best fit for the bivariate dataset takes the form y = α + βx and is called the regression line. α and β correspond to the intercept and slope, respectively.

 In an experiment, the variable manipulated by an experimenter is something that is proven to work, called an independent variable.
 The dependent variable is the event expected to change when the independent variable is manipulated.

-In data mining tools (for multivariate statistics and machine learning), the dependent variable is assigned a role as target variable (or in some tools as label attribute), while an independent variable may be assigned a role as regular variable or feature variable.
-Known values for the target variable are provided for the training data set and test data set, but should be predicted for other data.
-The target variable is used in supervised learning algorithms but not in unsupervised learning.

 Synonyms

 Depending on the context, an independent variable is sometimes called a "predictor variable", "regressor", "covariate", "manipulated variable", "explanatory variable", "exposure variable" (see reliability theory), "risk factor" (see medical statistics), "feature" (in machine learning and pattern recognition) or "input variable".

 In econometrics, the term "control variable" is usually used instead of "covariate".